znetstar/tor-router/README.md

 ## Building and Running

 The only installation requirement is node.js.
 Tor is bundled with the application.
-To use an external Tor executable use the "--torPath" command line switch or set the "TOR_PATH" environment variable.
+To use an external Tor executable use the `--torPath` command line switch or set the `TOR_PATH` environment variable.

 To install run: `npm install`
 To start run: `bin/tor-router`